Born2Root/HitStar/README.md

  - click the "Build deck" button to generate the cards
  - save the result by clicking the "PDF" or "Print deck" button

-### 3.4 - Printing the cards
+### Step 4: Printing the cards

 We have now everything ready.
 Print the PDFs and cut the cards out.
 Now we are ready to play!
 - Install the Android .apk on your phone.
 - Download the music on your phone or server
 - configurate the path to the music in the Apps settings
 - Start playing by scanning the first card
--

 ## How to play

-Refer [the original game rules]([howplay](https://hitstergame.com/en-us/how-to-play/)) for how to play the game itself.
+Refer [the original game rules](https://hitstergame.com/en-us/how-to-play/) for how to play the game itself.
 You do not need to connect Spotify.
 Scanning a QR-Code from one of the cards with the mobiel app will automatically play the song.

 Here is a short rundown of how to play: